heliogabalo/FoI/README.md

 This time, i added a summary line, that reflects changes done over the file.
 It doesn't matter if it is deleted the file;
-because those changes are part of the git log history, and it's posssible to retrive that data in a single log.
+because those changes are part of the git log history, and it's possible to retrieve that data in a single log.

-The oposite situation appears on the actual repo of the project, where a more grained description of each change should be done.
+The opposite situation appears on the actual repo of the project, where a more grained description of each change should be done.
 In this case the spec file -as mentioned before, is not part of the source, but if needed to do so, now there are a _guide_ where to start